sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   measurements (RIM) and security logs of measured software components
   {{-tuda}}.

-SWID tags, as defined in ISO-19770-2:2015 {{SWID}}, provide a standardized XML-based record format that identifies and describes a specific release of a software component.
-Different software components, and even different releases of a particular software component, each have a different SWID tag record associated with them.
-SWID tags are meant to be flexible and able to express a broad set of metadata about a software component.

-While there are very few required fields in SWID tags, there are many optional fields that support different use scenarios.
+While there are very few required fields in SWID tags, there are many optional fields that support different uses.
 A
 SWID tag consisting of only required fields might be a few hundred bytes in size; however, a tag containing many of the optional fields can be many orders of magnitude larger.
-Thus, real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications, such as those described earlier, can cause a large amount of data to be transported.
+Thus, real-world instances of SWID tags can be fairly large, and the communication of SWID tags in usage scenarios, such as those described earlier, can cause a large amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
 Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag.
 This reduction is enabled